chungimungi/Generation-of-Colors-using-BiLSTMs/README.md

 **Color Prediction with RNN**

 This repository contains code for a color prediction model using a recurrent neural network (RNN) implemented with TensorFlow.
 The model takes color names as input and predicts the corresponding RGB values.
+I have used 3 RNN models :
+1. BiRNN
+2. CRNN using LSTM
+3. GRU

+I will soon release a comparative report on their accuarcies within the same parameters for my dataset

 **Dependencies**